ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-18.md

 ## Instructions
 Change the sample input to something like *Teach me how to make scrambled eggs.* Run it.
 Then try a few different prompts (short, long, emoji).
 Celebrate this milestone!

+## 💡 Code Hints

+**Testing your API?** You'll need to call your function and check the console for responses.
+Check out the [Functions section in SNIPPETS.md](./SNIPPETS.md#functions) for how to invoke functions and the [Console Logging section](./SNIPPETS.md#console-logging) for checking responses.

 ## ✅ Check
 1. Open your webpage in a browser
 2. Open Chrome DevTools (F12) and go to the Console tab